criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 |autoscaling.maxReplicas|Number|10|The maximum number of LogStream pods to scale to run.|
 |autoscaling.targetCPUUtilizationPercentage|Number|50|The CPU utilization percentage that triggers scaling action|

+### A Note About Versioning

+We recommend that you use the same version of the Cribl LogStream code on master nodes and workergroup nodes.
+If you're not making the move to 2.3.3 on your master yet, make sure to override the `criblImage.tag` value in the install with the version you are running.

 ## EKS Specific Values
 In the case of an EKS deployment, there are many annotations that can be made for the load balancer.
 Internally, we usually use the annotations for logging to S3, like this: